Grover, Taylor County, Wisconsin

-Grover is a town in Taylor County, Wisconsin, in the United States.
-As of the 2010 census, the town population was 256.
+Grover is a town in Taylor County, Wisconsin, United States.
+As of the 2020 census, the town population was 208.
 The unincorporated community of Perkinstown is located in the town.

 Geography

-Grover is a large town - six miles by twelve.
-According to the United States Census Bureau, the town has a total area of 71.4 square miles (184.8 km^{2}), of which, 70.7 square miles (183.0 km^{2}) of it is land and 0.7 square miles (1.8 km^{2}) of it (0.99%) is water.
+Grover is a large town for this area - six miles by twelve.
+According to the United States Census Bureau, the town has a total area of 71.4 square miles (184.8 km^{2}), of which 70.7 square miles (183.0 km^{2}) is land and 0.7 square mile (1.8 km^{2}) (0.99%) is water.

-Much of Grover is hilly with little glacial lakes.
+Much of Grover is hilly with small glacial lakes.
 It is part of the Perkinstown terminal moraine, which is discussed in the article on Taylor County.
 Because the land would be difficult to farm, much of Grover's land was incorporated into the Chequamegon–Nicolet National Forest, and the town includes five of Taylor County's twelve State Natural Areas: Brush Creek Hemlocks, Perkinstown Hemlocks, Pirus Road Swamp, Richter Lake Hemlocks, and Yellow River Ice-walled Lake Plain.